TIDESlab/ITS/README.md

 ![image](./Fig/Fig2.png)

-More results could be found at our paper.
+More results could be found in our paper.

 ## Repos for INR-based image denoiser